box/box-typescript-sdk-gen/docs/devicePinners.md

 - devicePinnerId `string`
   - The ID of the device pin
   - Used as `device_pinner_id` in path `path` of the API call
+- headers `GetDevicePinnerByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns